Between Bedouin desert sands and gilded white-washed mosques, discover an island of opulence under the sun on Abu Dhabi holidays

 Abu Dhabi holiday highlights

-The emirate is also an up-and-coming cruise port, and thanks to the 2015 opening of the Abu Dhabi Cruise Terminal, it's becoming the one of the most popular departure points for Arabia and Indian Ocean cruises.
+Abu Dhabi is one of the most popular departure points for Arabia and Indian Ocean cruises.
 Cruise lines such as Celebrity Cruises and Royal Caribbean made Abu Dhabi their home port for at least one of their ships, allowing you to travel in style around the Arabian Sea and beyond.

 Recommended Abu Dhabi Hotels

 3 nights, Room & Breakfast, 09 Dec '19